nehahh/Music-Data-Analysis-and-Modeling/README.md

 Builds a linear regression model to predict song popularity.
 Evaluates model performance using mean squared error.

-## Key Learnings
+## Highlights

-- **Data Cleaning:** Identified and removed duplicates to refine dataset.
+- **Data Cleaning:** I learned how to find and remove duplicate entries to make the dataset more accurate.
-- **EDA:** Discovered relationships and distributions in music features.
+- **EDA:** I explored the data to see how different features relate to each other and their distributions.
-- **Clustering:** Grouped similar songs, providing insights into genre and feature similarities.
+- **Clustering:** I used K-means to group songs based on their features, which helped me understand how songs are similar or different.
-- **Regression:** Developed a model to predict song popularity, highlighting the need for further refinement.
+- **Regression:** I built a model to predict how popular a song might be, and found out that the model needs more work to improve its accuracy.